tibil-it/ti-ace/README.md

 6. Sunbird UCI

    Ti Ace modules use Sunbird UCI  as a communication interface, through chatbot and  notification services to the Citizens as well as Providers.

+7. Ti Ace Workflow Orchestration Service

+    Ti Ace Workflow Service will manage the journey of the citizen.
+This will be built using nodejs and python.
+It will be an OpenAPI based spec driven       set of services.

+8. Ti Ace User Apps

+   Ti Ace will have citizen facing and provider facing apps.
+These will be responsive web apps built on Angular and Ionic stack.
+As needed, based on user    adoption, mobile app versions will be developed using hybrid mobile app approaches.

+9. Ti Ace Intelligence Modules

+   Ti Ace will use various ML/AI models built on Python stack for various recommendation, optimization, fitment, translation kind of requirements.

 ## Product demo